Loosetooth/syncwings/README.md

 - User registration and login (file-based, no database required)
 - Each user is linked to a unique Syncthing instance
 - Admin can add or remove users
 - Optional [FileStash](https://www.filestash.app/) integration for file management
+- AMD64 and ARM64 support

 ## Getting Started